archlinux/archweb/README.md

 In local\_settings.py add entries to set EMAIL\_HOST to 'localhost' and EMAIL\_PORT to 1025.

-# Running tests and coverage
+# Running Tests And Coverage

 To the unittests execute the following commands:

         ./manage.py collectstatic --noinput
         ./manage.py test

-Running coverage:
+Running Coverage:

         pip install coverage
         coverage run --omit='env*' --source='.' manage.py test
         coverage report

-# Django Debug toolbar
+# Django Debug Toolbar

 To use the Django Debug toolbar install django-debug-toolbar and in local_settings.py set DEBUG_TOOLBAR to True.

-# Updating iPXE image
+# Updating iPXE Image

 The netboot image can be updated by building the [AUR package](https://aur.archlinux.org/packages/ipxe-netboot/) (note that it builds